 So, instead, we soften the corn tortillas first, and then dip them in the sauce before rolling them.
 To soften them, and give them a little flavor from browning, I'll show you my mother's method for cooking the tortillas without using a lot of fat.

-Heat a tablespoon of oil (a high smoke point oil is preferred such as peanut oil, canola oil, or rice bran oil) in a small saucepan to coat the pan.
+Heat a tablespoon of oil in a small saucepan to coat the pan.
 Place a tortilla in the skillet and heat for a few seconds, until the tortilla begin to show some air bubbles.

 4 Assemble the enchiladas: Preheat the oven to 350°F. One by one, dip a tortilla in the enchilada sauce and place in a 9x13 Pyrex baking dish.

 I recall often eating these chicken enchiladas with very little cheese on them.
 (My mom, bless her soul, has no recollection of the chicken enchiladas without the sprinkled cheese.
 But she's in her 80s and sometimes doesn't remember these things.
 Or she remembers later and doesn't remember that she ever forgot them in the first place.
 But heck, I'm in my 50s and my memory isn't what it used to be either.)

 5 Bake: Place in the oven and bake at 350°F for 10 minutes, or until cheese is bubbly.

 Use a metal spatula to serve.